csae1152/FarmHandSqubs/README.md

 7. Run docker image on your local machine.

 8. Start docker compose -p 9000:8000 <farmdiagnoser>` to run as a docker image.

+9. Run the application at your local port.